espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Dazzling Rosary (Greater).md

 * * *

 When energy courses through these lustrous beads, they glow brightly in the sacred colors of the spellcaster's faith.
-A _[[Spiritual Weapon]]_ empowered with this catalyst flashes with bright light when it critically Strikes a target, causing the target to be [[Dazzled]] until the beginning of your next turn.
+A _[[Spiritual Weapon]]_ empowered with this catalyst flashes with bright light when it critically Strikes a target, causing the target to be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] until the beginning of your next turn.
 The rosary can be used with a _spiritual weapon_ of any level.